 Make the Dough:

-1. In the bowl of a stand mixer, whisk together the sugar and warm milk then add in the dry yeast; whisk and allow to poof for 30 minutes.
+1. In the bowl of a stand mixer, dissolve the sugar and yeast in warm milk.

-4. Cover the dough and allow to rise until doubled in size (about 2 hours.)
+4. Cover the dough and allow to rise until doubled in size.

 Fill the Dough: